Two women speaking while sitting across from each other

 Counseling sessions usually begin the second or third week of classes.

-• Arizona college students — No charge
+• Arizona college students: Free

-• General members of the community — $80 per semester
+• General community members: $100 per semester

-All of the counselors working in the CTC are graduate students completing the clinical practicum portion of either the Master of Counseling or Counseling Psychology program at ASU.
-Once a student successfully completes a semester of practicum in the CTC, they will move onto the next clinical experience.
+All of the counselors working in the CTC are graduate students completing the clinical practicum portion of either the Master of Counseling or Counseling Psychology PhD program at ASU.
+Once a student completes a semester of practicum in the CTC, they will move onto their next clinical experience.
 This means that your counselor will, more than likely, only work in the CTC for a total of one semester.
 If you are interested in receiving services in the CTC for more than one semester, you will be scheduled with a new counselor.
 Please note: The CTC does not keep track of where previous practicum students continue their work and we cannot provide location information to any CTC counselor’s former client(s).

 Encrypted messages are specific to the email address that the message was sent to, i.e. the original recipient address.
 If you try to access your encrypted email from a different email address (for example, one to which the message was automatically forwarded), the encryption system will not allow you to view the message.
-Only the specific recipient email address can log in and see the encrypted email.
+Only the specific recipient's email address can log in and see the encrypted email.

 Please note: Many clients have indicated that they experience difficulty when they attempt to view their encrypted emails on a mobile device.
 The CTC recommends accessing encrypted emails on a PC or laptop only.

-If you cannot attend your session, please notify CTC staff as soon as possible by emailing ctc@asu.edu.
+If you cannot attend your session, please notify CTC staff as soon as possible by emailing ctc@asu.edu or calling us at 480-965-5067.

 At this time, counselors in the CTC only provide individual counseling to adults.